 If you cannot pay your bills, you’re losing income through wage garnishment, and receiving calls and letters from collection agencies, filing for Chapter 7 bankruptcy can provide the debt relief you need to get a fresh start.
-But do you have to include all debts in Chapter 7?
+But do you include all debt in Chapter 7? bankruptcy?
 Robert Stiberman, a bankruptcy attorney at Stiberman Law Firm, is sharing what you need to know.

 At the completion of your bankruptcy case, the following debts are discharged:

 Not all debts are eligible for a Chapter 7 bankruptcy discharge:

 The short answer to this is yes.
 Your bankruptcy case requires you to include all your debts in your bankruptcy schedules, including secured debt and unsecured debt, even if you are in good standing or don’t carry a balance.
 Failure to do so can result in the hassle of filing amended bankruptcy forms which can make the bankruptcy process longer and more complicated, or in a worst-case scenario, you may be facing fraud charges.
 Let’s look at the types of debt you may not want to include in your bankruptcy case and why you need to include them when you file for Chapter 7 bankruptcy.